 See recipe card for quantities.

-This EASY Pink Sauce Recipe comes together in just 3 simple steps and ~35-40 minutes.
+This easy Pink Sauce Pasta Recipe comes together in just 3 simple steps and ~35-40 minutes.

-Step 1: Start making the Pink Sauce.
+Step 1: Start making the sauce.
 Sauté the garlic and chiles de arbol (if using) in olive oil for just 1-2 minutes.
 Then add the tomato paste and cook for another 1-2 minutes.
 Deglaze the pan with vodka.

 Step 2: Add the can of crushed tomatoes and bring the sauce to a boil.
 Then cover it partially-vented and reduce heat to simmer for 30 minutes.
 Finally, add salt, heavy cream and a small clove of freshly-grated garlic, and simmer the pink sauce until the pasta is cooked. (see next step)

 Step 3: Drop the pasta into boiling water once the sauce has been simmering for about 25 minutes.
-When the pasta is cooked, add it to the pot of pink sauce along with ~½ cup of pasta water.
-Stir it all together for about 1 minute so the pasta has time to soak up the sauce.
+When the pasta is cooked, add it to the pot of pink sauce along with ~¼ cup of pasta water.
+Stir it all together for about 1 minute so the pasta has time to soak up and cling to the sauce.

 - The absolute best part about this easy Italian Pink Sauce is its layered garlicky flavor.
 Don't skip on adding that extra clove of garlic right at the end.
 This singlehandedly makes the dish the best Pink Sauce Pasta.